 - Sometimes, the area of the scalp will swell and may ooze.
 This is called a kerion and is a reaction of the body to the tinea fungus.

-- Tinea capitis may also present as normal-to-severe dandruff without hairless patches on the scalp.
+- Tinea capitis may also present as normal-to-severe dandruff with hairless patches on the scalp.

 - Tinea corporis can easily be treated with topical medications available from your doctor.